What Is Reasonable Suspicion?

 If you have been charged with a DUI, you understand the seriousness of this accusation.
 If convicted, a DUI can remain on your criminal record for years, which can have a significant effect on your future opportunities.
 Depending on whether this is your first conviction or not, you could be facing a number of serious consequences.

 Depending on the specifics of your case, your DUI could be a felony or a misdemeanor.
-Contact the experienced Champaign DUI defense lawyers of Thomas A. Bruno & Associates at 217-328-6000 today for the dedicated legal representation you deserve during this difficult time.
+Contact the experienced Champaign DUI defense lawyers of Bruno Law Offices at (217) 328-6000 today for the dedicated legal representation you deserve during this difficult time.

 Understanding Reasonable Suspicion